sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

   - New: test class
   - New: JSON Schema for servlet response validation

-First, let's adjust the Maven pom file of the `integrations-tests` sub-module by adding a dependency for JSON schema validation:
+First, adjust the Maven pom file of the `integrations-tests` sub-module by adding a dependency for JSON schema validation:

 `./integration-tests/pom.xml`